abhishekarya1/Hash-Define-myNotes/content/web-api/caching.md

 ```

 #### Cache Eviction
-When to dicard cached data.
+When to discard cached data.
 ```txt
 LRU (Least Recently Used)
 LFU (Least Frequently Used)